Sloan Valve Company: Water-saving initiatives

 Sloan has made a major commitment to producing equipment that minimizes consumption of water.
 This effort is led by co-presidents Jim Allen, Kirk Allen and Graham Allen.

 The company is producing the dual-flush Uppercut flushometer with a green handle.
 Pressing the lever down produces a regular 1.6-gallon flush, while lifting the lever up produces a 1.1 gallon flush.

 Sloan also introduced waterfree urinals that use a special trap with a lightweight, biodegradable oil that allows the urine to pass through but prevents odors from escaping.

 The company also offers sensor-activated flushometers and other plumbing fixtures, including water-efficient electronic faucets, solid-surface lavatory systems, stainless-steel scrub sinks and wash stations, and bedpan washer flushometers.
 Other restroom fixtures include sensor-activated hand dryers, low-flow showerheads, networked water-control systems, and electronic soap dispensers.

+Recalls and settlement on exploding toilets

+2.3 million pressure assisted flush components produced by Sloan through its Flushmate division between September 1996 to December 2015 and integrated into numerous toilets was the subject of extensive recalls that led to 304 explosion reports and 14 injuries.
+This was settled for $18 million in 2014.

 Sponsorship

-In January 2015 Sloan announced a new marketing and sponsor partnership with the Chicago Cubs and Wrigley Field which included naming rights to the Cubs spring training facility in Mesa, Arizona.
+In January 2015, Sloan announced a new marketing and sponsor partnership with the Chicago Cubs and Wrigley Field which included naming rights to the Cubs spring training facility in Mesa, Arizona.
 Formerly named Cubs Park, the stadium is now called Sloan Park.